Johse/powerload-utilities/README.md

 ## IDB.Load.Files
 Command line utility to load files from Windows folders to the Intermediate Database (IDB)

+### Prerequsite
+This tool uses Inventor Apprentice to indentify whether DWG files are AutoCAD DWG files or Inventor DWG files.
+At least Inventor View must be installed on the machine where this tool is used, when the field 'ContentSource' needs to be filled during the import.

 ### Configuration
 #### General Settings